life4/deal/README.md

 PreContractError: {'name': ['Not a valid string.']}
 ```

-INFO: djburger is django independent.
+Djburger is Django independent.
 You can use it in any python projects.

 ### Contracts chaining